 Nearly all the designers we tapped for this challenge agree: repurposing existing or vintage furniture is a must for creating a layered look on a budget.
 Designer to the stars Martyn Lawrence Bullard suggests changing your furniture’s hardware to make an old piece of furniture interesting and fresh again.
 "I personally love Lucite knobs," he says.
 "I love how they look like something expensive from the '70s!"

 Up-and-coming designer Sasha Bikoff suggests reupholstering old pieces.
 "Upholstery is a sure way to transform an old hand-me-down into a statement," she says.
-She also recommends not beig afraid to opt for fabrics with a lot of personality.
+She also recommends not being afraid to opt for fabrics that have a lot of personality.
 "To create harmony, study the shape of the piece and pick a print that mimics its design, or recover a classic with a strikingly modern print to make it pop," she says.

 Color-phobes, rejoice.
 Ann Hepfer knows your pain: "If color isn't your thing, there are a few simple rules for rocking the neutral look," she says.
 "Mix it up with texture.
 Play with varying shades to create depth."
 In spaces like bathrooms and kitchens, she suggests playing with metallics, and texture curtains to add warmth to a neutral space.